BestTimesToVisit.com Logo

 Circuito Chico Panoramic Drive

-Embark on a scenic drive along the Circuito Chico, a breathtaking route offering stunning views of Nahuel Huapi Lake, the Andes Mountains, and charming villages.
-Stop at viewpoints for photos, and consider a detour to the Llao Llao Hotel for a luxurious afternoon tea.
+Embark on a scenic drive along the Circuito Chico, a breathtaking route offering stunning views of Nahuel Huapi Lake, the Andes mountains, and charming villages.
+Stop at viewpoints like Llao Llao Hotel for photos and enjoy a leisurely lunch with a view.
+Rent a car for maximum flexibility.

 Exploring Cerro Campanario's Summit

 Hike or take the chairlift to the top of Cerro Campanario for panoramic views of Bariloche and the surrounding lakes and mountains.
 Go early in the morning for the best light and fewer crowds.
-Pack a picnic to enjoy at the summit.
+Pack a thermos of mate for a truly Argentine experience.

 See all 8 things to do →